magentabusiness/magentabusiness.github.io/_includes/templates/install/http-firmware.md

 ```
 {: .copy-code}

-Enter the path to the client's folder in terminal and execute the following command for ThingsBoard
+Enter the path to the client's folder in terminal and execute the following command for IoT Hub
 to get firmware example script:

 ```bash